 - Documents further down the waterfall also cause problems.
 The only thing worse than having developers deviate from the design specs is having developers implement the design specs to the letter.
 Many issues arise during an interaction design's detailed implementation; developers can't resolve these issues in ways that enhance usability when the design work was completed long ago and the user experience professionals have long since left the building.

-- Since 1989, the "discount usability engineering" movement has demonstrated that fast and cheap usability methods (sometimes called "lean usability") are the best way to increase user experience quality because developers can use them frequently throughout the development process.
+- Since 1989, the "discount usability engineering" movement has demonstrated that fast and cheap usability methods (sometimes called "lean UX") are the best way to increase user experience quality because developers can use them frequently throughout the development process.
 However, this doesn't happen if there's only one milestone in the process that calls for usability input.

 Agile methods hold promise for addressing the many ways in which traditional development methodologies erect systematic barriers to good usability practice.